ykai16/Lollipop/README.md

 `-i $training_interactions:` Output file from step1.

 `-t $information_table:` A table containing the paths of genomic and epigenomic datasets to derive features.
-An example of this table can be seen in `input_data`.
+An example of this table can be seen in `data`.

 `-o $training_data:` Output file with positive and negative loops characterized by a set of features.